Visiting the Philippines

 - …and other busy foreign tourist destinations.

-Prostitutes are typically met via ‘girlie bars’ (known as dancers, waitresses or ‘guest relations officers’) in those areas.
-Patrons pay a ‘bar fine’ for the girl’s company and pre-negotiated services.
-If engaging in these activities, please treat the girls with respect, as they are often simply feeding their poverty stricken families at home in a province.
+Prostitutes are typically met via ‘girlie bars’ (where prostitutes are referred to as dancers, waitresses or ‘guest relations officers’).
+Patrons typically pay a ‘bar fine’ for the girl’s company and pre-negotiated ‘services’.
+If engaging in these activities, please treat the girls with respect, as they are often simply feeding their poverty-stricken families at home in a province.
 Bar girls do have the right to say “no” to customers.
-Some just work in bars, but don’t offer sexual services – don’t make presumptions.
+Some girls just work in bars, but don’t offer sexual services – don’t make presumptions.
 If you are obnoxious and rude, no girl will come near you.

-If you talk with a ‘bar girl’ for a short time, you will probably be asked to pay for a ‘ladies drink’.
+If you talk with a ‘bar girl’ for a short time, you will probably be asked to pay for a ‘ladies’ drink’.
 She will stay and chat with you for as long as you keep buying.
-Be sure to ascertain the price of this – as it will be significantly more costly that your own drinks.
+Be sure to ascertain the price of this – as it will be significantly more costly than your own drinks (2-3 times more expensive).
 Some visitors ‘bar fine’ a nice girl simply to act as a host/guide when ‘bar hoping’ (bar crawl) – if you do, then you buy the girl drinks at regular price, not ‘ladies drinks’.
 Money is involved, but you have a friend, not a lover, for the night.

 Also, do bear in mind that not every girl who works in, or around, the ‘bar scene’ is a ‘bar-girl’.
-Genuine waitresses, bar servers and random female local inhabitants will be highly offended if you treat them like bar-girls.
-It’s safer to treat all women with the respect and decency they you would ladies in your own country (or more so… for some guys).
+Genuine waitresses, bar servers and random female local inhabitants will be highly offended if you treat them like bar girls.
+It’s safer to treat all women with the respect and decency that you would extend to ladies in your own country (or more so… for some guys).
 Angry, protective or insulted Filipino boyfriends or fathers are not to be trifled with!

 Underage sex (age of consent is 18) is highly illegal and frequently targeted by the Philippines’ police.